 Today’s golf: Onsite at Doonbeg Golf Club.
 Offering views of the Atlantic from 16 of 18 holes, the newly redesigned golf course is a stunning sight to behold.
 The par-72 layout features a single loop of nine holes out and nine back, playing 7,026 yards from the back tees.

 Distillery visit: A really very special whiskey experience lined up today apres golf.
 Just down the road from the hotel you’ll find Chapel Gate Whiskey Co. who are resurrecting the lost art of whiskey bonding.
 As part of the experience, we start with a welcome and very light refreshments including local seafood.
 Then you’ve a Tour & Tasting in the rackhouse/blending room – tasting direct from casks and you get the chance to open a cask & taste from it.
 Great photo opportunity!
 Then you have your own session in the Blending room and you leave with your own 50 ml mini blend personally labeled with wax dipped cork.
 A nice souvenir!

 Overnight: Second night at Doonbeg Resort

-Today’s golf: Today you play one of the finest links course in the world – Ballybunion Golf Club in North Kerry.
+Today’s golf: Today you play one of the finest links courses in the world – Ballybunion Golf Club in North Kerry.
 The Old Course has a length of 6,802 yards.
 Par: 71 Men / 74 Ladies.

 Today’s golf: If you thought Ballybunion was special, we’ve actually saved the best for last.
 Occupying a stunning and unique headland reaching out over two miles into the Atlantic Ocean, the Old Head of Kinsale is home to the most spectacular world-class golf course.